Follow us on Twitter @ACSILegalLegl

 1015 Fifteenth St. N.W.

 ACSI's Office for Legal/Legislative Issues does not provide legal advice nor do we represent member schools.

 Legal Legislative Services

 ACSI identifies and analyzes a broad array of national, legal, and legislative issues.
 In Colorado Springs, Dr. Tom Cathey, ACSI's director for Legal/Legislative Issues, and Philip Scott, assistant director, track legislation for all 50 states.
-Reports are generated for each state and are available under Legislative Tracking.
 The team also produces Legal Legislative Update, which is mailed to member schools three times annually and is available in the Legal Resources section.
 Dr. Cathey and Mr. Scott are also available to answer questions from schools via phone or email.
 In Washington, D.C., George Tryfiates, director for government affairs, monitors issues of national concern.